jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 ### <a id="recursive-algorithms"></a>Recursive Algorithms
 #### Definition
-- An algorithm that calls itself in its definition.
+- A method that calls itself
+  - **Base case** - the stopping condition so that it stops calling itself
-  - **Recursive case** a conditional statement that is used to trigger the recursion.
+  - **Recursive case** some small subproblem that calls itself.
+What is the smallest amount of work I can do in each iteration?
-  - **Base case** a conditional statement that is used to break the recursion.

 #### What you need to know
 - **Stack level too deep** and **stack overflow**.
   - If you've seen either of these from a recursive algorithm, you messed up.
-  - It means that your base case was never triggered because it was faulty or the problem was so massive you ran out of alloted memory.
+  - It means that your base case was never triggered or the input was so massive you ran out of alloted memory.
   - Knowing whether or not you will reach a base case is integral to correctly using recursion.
 - Often used in Depth First Search
+- elegant solution for complex problems
+- can take up too much space
+- works well with JSON objects, trees, graphs - focus on 1 tiny unit at a time

 ### <a id="iterative-algorithms"></a>Iterative Algorithms
 #### Definition